kijungs/mzoom/README.txt

  For commercial purposes, please contact the author.
 =================================================================================

-M-Zoom (Multidimensional Zoom) and M-Biz (Multidimensional Bi-directional Zoom) are algorithms for detecting dense blocks in tensors.
+M-Zoom (Multidimensional Zoom) and M-Biz (Multidimensional Bi-directional Zoom) are algorithms for detecting dense subtensors.
 They have the following properties:
 - scalable: scales almost linearly with all input factors
 - provably accurate: provides high accuracy in real data as well as theoretical guarantees
-- flexible: supports high-order tensors, various density measures, multi-block detection, and size bounds
+- flexible: supports high-order tensors, various density measures, multi-subtensor detection, and size bounds

 For detailed information, see 'user_guide.pdf'